Who are you and where are you from?

 Gabriel: We recently made the "Go Beyond" project for Autodesk, which was a big challenge as we had little time to make a full 3D short.
 To achieve this, we combined different tools that were out of our comfort zone in a very creative way.
 This was the key to meeting the goal and ending up very happy with the result.

 Another work that I would like to highlight was the "Argo" project.
 I enjoyed working on it, mainly because I love video games, and this project allowed us to create an environment in a game engine to explore.

 What do you enjoy doing in your free time?
 Do you have any hobbies?

 Gabriel: In my free time, I like to hang out with my friends.
 I like soccer.
 I play it and also go to the stadium to support the team from my city, “All Boys.”
 Also, since I was very young, I have been a fan of video games, and although the years have gone by, it is still one of the things that I like to do the most in my free time.
 Finally, I love to travel, I have been lucky enough to do it, but it is never enough!

 Is there any special place you would call it ‘your dream vacation’?

 Gabriel: There are so many!
 I love combining cities or towns on a trip that allows me to discover history and culture with relaxing natural experiences.
 This is why my ideal vacation is when I carry my backpack on my back.

 Is food part of your culture?
 Tell us your favorite.

-Last, but not least: what advice would you give yourself when you first started working as a lead animator?
+Last, but not least: what advice would you give yourself when you first started working as a 3D artist?